Franco-Italian Armistice: Negotiations

 On the evening of 21 June, Ambassador Dino Alfieri in Berlin transmitted the German armistice terms to Rome.
 According to Ciano, "under these [mild] conditions, Mussolini is not prepared to make territorial demands ... and [will] wait for the peace conference to make all our formal demands."
 He added that Mussolini wished to delay the meeting with the French in the hopes that General Gambara would take Nice.
 The French had tried to play the allies off against each other; they "flattered the Germans [and] belittled the Italian war effort".
 Unlike the Franco-German armistice talks, the Franco-Italian negotiations would be genuine.

 At 1500 hours on 23 June, the French delegation, headed by General Charles Huntziger, who had signed the German armistice the previous day, landed in Rome aboard three German aircraft.
-The French negotiators were the same who had met with the Germans: Huntziger, General Maurice Parisot, a peacetime friend of Badoglio's, General Jean Bergeret, Admiral Maurice Le Luc, Charles Rochat of the Foreign Ministry and Léon Nöel, former ambassador to Poland.
+The French negotiators were the same who had met with the Germans: Huntziger, General Maurice Parisot, a peacetime friend of Badoglio's, General Jean Bergeret, Admiral Maurice Le Luc, Charles Rochat of the Foreign Ministry and Léon Noël, former ambassador to Poland.
 Italy was represented by Badoglio, Cavagnari, Ciano, Roatta and Francesco Pricolo.
 The first meeting of the two delegations took place at 1930 hours at the Villa Incisa all'Olgiata on the Via Cassia.
 It lasted only twenty-five minutes, during which Roatta read out Italy's proposed terms, Huntziger requested a recess to confer with his government and Ciano adjourned the meeting until the next day.
 During the adjournment, Hitler informed Mussolini that he thought the Italian demands too light, and he proposed linking up the German and Italian occupation zones.
 Roatta convinced Mussolini that it was too late to change the demands.

 At 1915 hours on 24 June, at the Villa Incisa, after receiving his government's permission, General Huntziger signed the armistice on behalf of the French and Marshal Badoglio for the Italians signed the armistice.
 Both armistices came into effect at thirty-five minutes past midnight (0035 hours) on 25 June.
 Just minutes before the signing, Huntziger had asked Badoglio to strike the clause calling for the repatriation to Italy of political refugees (like the socialist Pietro Nenni).
 Badoglio consulted Mussolini, he agreed.
 After signing, Huntziger said to Badoglio, "Marshal, in the present, infinitely painful circumstances, the French delegation is comforted by the sincere hope that the peace which will follow shortly will allow France to begin the task of reconstruction and renewal and will create the basis for lasting relations between our two countries in the interest of Europe and of civilization."
 Badoglio responded, "I hope France will have a resurgence; it is a great nation with a great history, and I am certain that it will have a great future.
 From one soldier to another, I sincerely hope so."
 Mussolini remarked that the agreement was "more a political than a military armistice after only fifteen days of war—but it gives us a good document in hand".